Michelin awarded sommelier Miguel de Leon is the non-alc superhero we deserve

 A bite of the fish dumplings with a sip of Sauvage* and any skepticism about the pairing evaporates.
 The combination is exponentially better than the sum of its parts.
 The linear acid of the Proxies makes the scallions in the dumplings and the chilies in the sauce effervescent, and the flavors of the creamy, white fish filling are no longer subtle but pop bright and distinct as sparks.
 The combination is a mind-bending and uniquely delicious kaleidoscope of flavors and textures.

-A delicious AF collaboration
+A delicious alcohol-free collaboration

 Given Miguel's talent for food pairings and enthusiasm for non-alc, when he was asked to collaborate with Acid League on his very own bottle of Proxies, he says his reply was an immediate yes.
 "Pfft!
 Yeah, that sounds like a really cool thing to be able to do!"